 The course is designed to train students in the use of helping skills and techniques utilized in the field of human services.
 Some of the areas covered in the course include interviewing and counseling, making referrals, assessment, group process and behavioral techniques.
-This course is open only to students enrolled in the Human Services curriculum.
+Course content will include completion of web-based professional certification(s) such as; child abuse identification and prevention, psychological first aid, and elder abuse identification and prevention, thus preparing students for field experience/internships and human services employment.
 Prerequisite: HUM 101

-Introduction to Gerontology HUM 211 3 crs.
-3 hrs.
+Introduction to Gerontology HUM 211